Wilson Reading System (WRS) Instruction

 - Is an Orton-Gillingham program that incorporates current reading and writing research and extensive experience teaching students with dyslexia.

-- Presents the structure of language in a systematic, cumulative manner.
+- Addresses phonology, morphology, and orthography in the teaching of the structure of the English language in a systematic, cumulative manner.

 - Uses multisensory techniques (visual, auditory, tactile, kinesthetic) to teach all concepts.

-Additional information and resources are also available in our Dyslexia section.
+Additional information and resources are available in our Dyslexia section.

 Time for Wilson Reading System Instruction

 Wilson Reading System instruction can be implemented in a one-on-one setting or with a small group of students.
-Depending on the frequency and intensity of delivery, it can take up to 2-3 years to complete the entire 12 Step curriculum.Learn more about WRS scheduling and time needed for instruction. »
+Depending on the frequency and intensity of delivery, it may take 2-3 years (or more) to complete all 12 Steps of the curriculum.Learn more about WRS scheduling and time needed for instruction. »

 Progress in the Wilson Reading System

 The Wilson Reading System presents the language system of English in a systematic, sequential, and cumulative manner over the course of 12 Steps, or units.
-Each Step is broken down into substeps that focus on specific topics.
+Each Step is broken down into substeps that focus on specific language concepts.

-All students new to WRS start in in Step 1 to ensure understanding of basic language concepts.
-Whether a student begins the program in substep 1.1 or 1.3 is determined by the WADE pretesting score.
+All students new to WRS start in Step 1 to ensure understanding of basic language concepts.
+Whether a student begins the program in Substep 1.1 or 1.3 is determined by the WADE (Wilson® Assessment of Decoding and Encoding) pretesting score.

 Pacing through substeps and Steps can vary greatly and is determined by student mastery.
 To successfully progress through each WRS substep, students must become accurate and fluent with the skills and concepts taught in that substep.Learn more about the concepts taught in the WRS curriculum. »